Notificare/notificare-push-lib-cordova/README.md

 Where path references to Support Library, Google Play SDK and Notificare SDK are of course dependent on your local setup.

-Since the Cordova plugin installer doesn't add all necessary changes to the AndroidManifest.xml, you have to add some settings manually in that file.
+Since the Cordova plugin installer doesn't add all necessary changes to the AndroidManifest.xml, you might have to add some settings manually in that file.
-First of all, your application needs to be of class re.notifica.cordova.BaseApplication
+In any case, your application needs to be of class re.notifica.cordova.BaseApplication

 ```
 <application